syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Columns.md

 Map the column name to use as content to cards.</td></tr>
 </table>

-N> : 1.
-If the column with `KeyField` is not in the `DataSource` and key values specified will not available in column values, then the cards will not be rendered.
+N> 1.If the column with `KeyField` is not in the `DataSource` and key values specified will not available in column values, then the cards will not be rendered.

-2.If the `Fields.Content` is not in the `DataSource`, then empty cards will be rendered.
+N> 2.If the `Fields.Content` is not in the `DataSource`, then empty cards will be rendered.

 The following code example describes the above behavior.